alcherk/SampleCode/iPhoneACFileConvertTest/ReadMe.txt

 CHANGES FROM PREVIOUS VERSIONS:

 Version 1.0, tested with iPhone OS 4.1 First public release.
+Version 1.0.2, tested with iOS 6.1 Minor Update for 6.1 SDK.
+Version 1.0.3, updated to support iPhone 5s and software AAC encode with iOS 7.

 ================================================================================
-Copyright (C) 2010 Apple Inc. All rights reserved.
+Copyright (C) 2010-2014 Apple Inc. All rights reserved.